catern/supervise/README.md

 When supervise exits, it terminates all its transitive children.
 It is not possible for transitive children of supervise to escape supervise's notice, so when supervise exits it fully cleans up all processes that were created by it or its transitive children.
-This is achieved through the use of CHILD_SUBREAPER Linux API.
+This is achieved by using the `CHILD_SUBREAPER` Linux API.

 Invocation and use
 ==================